Vilos92/pimpmyprose/README.md

 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
-+ Pimp repost prevention - no posting on own pimp
 + Search
 + Ability to edit profile, finish organizing profile page in general
 + Complete nav bar